Kapiainen/SublimePapyrus/README.md

 *SublimePapyrus: Insert menu name (SKSE)* starts the process of inserting a valid menu name used by SKSE's user interface functions.
 A menu will pop up showing you a list of valid arguments/menus that you can search through.
 The elements in the list are descriptive, but the actual menu name used by the functions will be inserted at the caret or replace the current selection.
 For example choosing the *Barter* option in the list will insert, or replace a selection with, *"BarterMenu"*.

+######Batch compile
+This command compiles all Papyrus source files in the folder that contains the file that is currently being edited.
+This command is also available via the *Papyrus - batch* build system.
+If you wish to create a custom keyboard shortcut, then the command to use is *batch_compile_papyrus*.

 ####Highlight compiler errors
 Lines, which cause the Papyrus compiler to report errors, can be automatically highlighted when compiling scripts in Sublime Text.